-Fei Tian’s curriculum is designed to provide every student a complete general education that is grounded in strong moral values.
+Fei Tian Academy of the Arts-Middletown’s curriculum is designed to provide every student a complete general education that is grounded in strong moral values.
 There are two separate tracks, depending on students’ abilities and interests.

 The first track is for general education and prepares students to enter college and pursue a wide range of professional interests and occupations.
 The second track provides an emphasis on rigorous training in the arts and prepares students for a college education specialized in the arts and careers in the arts.
 Students are given a broad range of opportunities both within the arts and outside the arts and are allowed to develop in the way that best suits their strengths and talents.